 - User-friendly surveillance monitoring interface for streamlined and simplified setup, installation, and management of your DVR security system

 - Higher Video - When looking at the difference between DVR and NVR, you’ll see that NVRs support security camera resolutions ranging from 2MP to 12MP and higher - that’s 1080p HD, 2K to even 4K Ultra HD.
 This makes NVRs perfect for use at any property requiring high-end security.

 - More Convenient - NVRs are more convenient compared to DVRs.
 The use of IP protocol ensures easy installation.
 Wi-Fi NVRs connect with security cameras wirelessly.

 - Flexible Placement - NVRs can be placed virtually anywhere with network availability.

-- Easy to Use and Configure - Thanks to PoE technology, NVRs can locate and connect to any connected IP security cameras automatically.
+- Easy to Use and Configure - Thanks to PoE technology, NVRs can locate and connect to any IP security cameras on the same network automatically.

 - Compatibility Issues - Not all IP security cameras are compatible with NVRs from other brands, so choose wisely.
 Buy your security cameras and video recorder from the same brand to avoid compatibility issues.